Help get your organization ready for when the air starts getting crisp with these four steps.

-Four Summer To-Dos for Fall Fundraising
+Four Essential Steps for A Great Fall Fundraising Season

 1. GivingTuesday prep